rashendra/codingChallengeMM/README.md

 ###### It will prompt the below
     This will fetch the data stored in the resource folder Enter a valid time stamp in  mm:ss format
+###### This will be one of the example
+    This will fetch the data stored in the resource folder Enter a valid time stamp in  mm:ss format
+    14:11
+    TimeStamp, Team, Possession, Shot, Score
+    14:11,    A,    94.242065%,    2,    1
+    14:11,    B,    5.757932%,    0,    0
+    Enter another timestamp in mm:ss format

 User should enter a valid timestamp in mm:ss format.
 If the format does not comply it will prompt the user to enter the time again.